EdDataScienceEES/tutorial-sroles1/docs/index.md

 If we wanted we could take this plot a step further and display a fifth categorical variable- region.
 We want to use a <a href="#mixedvar">faceted</a> approach but cannot use facet_grid() or facet_wrap() because in this case we want our x-axis to be diferent according to which states are found in a region.
 If we had equivilent data for the 2016 exit poll we could use facet_wrap() by year as the same x axis would be required.
 We will instead use a 'work-around' which creates two seperate plots based on region and combines them using grid.arrange().
 We will repeat the previous code and add in another varible (region) to display.
 You will have to remove several aspects of the graphs in order to combine them cleanly.
 We have also improved the clarity of the x-axis labels, see if you can spot the way we got around the dificulites with changing axis labels in gg_mosaic.
 ```

-# Repetition of the previous section but to allow for facetting according to region
+# Repetition of the previous section but to allow for facetting
+# according to region.

 # Filter data set for only wage-bracket demographics